bartwc/website2/src/01-tudelft-guides/04-thesis-guidelines.md

 - Define research scope and objectives
 - Set up project timeline
 - Prepare workspace and tools

+The following timeline is recommended for a 45 EC MSc thesis at TU Delft EEMCS (e.g., Computer Engineering, Telecom, Embedded Systems, Microelectronics) from Start of Thesis:

+- **Month 0:** Update your Individual Exam Programme (IEP) and apply for the Thesis Entrance Permit.
+- **Month 1:** Enroll at your research group (e.g., SPS) using the membership form, define your thesis topic with your advisor, start your literature search, and give a 5-minute starting presentation in the MSc seminar.
+- **Month 3:** Submit the thesis committee form to the exam committee (at least 3 months before your planned graduation date).
+- **Month 4:** Present a 15-minute midterm presentation in the MSc seminar.
+- **Month 7:** Obtain permission ("green light") to defend your thesis, set your graduation date, and submit the final examination request form (at least 6 weeks before your defense).
+- **Month 8-9:** Defend your thesis and receive your MSc diploma!

+**Tips:**
+- You are the project leader: take responsibility for progress, reporting, and regular meetings with your advisors.
+- Attend MSc midterm seminars and defenses to learn from your peers and improve your own presentation skills.
+- Use the official EEMCS graduation policy and timeline to avoid administrative delays.

+For more details and forms, see the [SPS MSc thesis guidelines](https://sps.ewi.tudelft.nl/Education/mscguidelines.php) and [EEMCS Master Formulieren page](https://www.tudelft.nl/studenten/ewi-studentenportal/onderwijs/formulieren/master-formulieren).

 ### **Finding a Supervisor**